cosmos/cosmos-sdk/docs/rosetta/README.md

 ## Usage

-The Rosetta API server is a stand-alone server that connects to a node of a chain developed with the Cosmos-SDK.
+The Rosetta API server is a stand-alone server that connects to a node of a chain developed with the Cosmos SDK.

 To enable the Rosetta API server support it's required to Add the `RosettaCommand` to your application root command file.
 After the